Last Updated: May 24, 2022

 - Premium seed selection with high nutritional value

 - Resealable plastic bag stores safely and conveniently

 - Must be protected from rain or snow

-It's an excellent wild bird food to serve on special occasions or if you don't want any leftovers on the ground.
+This Lyric Fine Tunes is an excellent wild bird food to serve on special occasions or if you don't want any leftovers on the ground.